CreasolTech/DomBusGateway/README.md

 Also, it supports the so-called *DCMD*, commands sent between modules triggered by a input change or when a condition becomes true. **DCMD can be used to realize simple automations that work even when the main controller (Domoticz, Home Assistant, ...) is frozen or OFF, similarly to [KNX](https://www.knx.org/)**.

+## Why a wired bus instead of a wireless connection?
+1. **High reliability and security**
+1. **Easy connection** (thin alarm cable, 4x0.22mm², easy to route and connect)
+1. Exchange data, but **also provides 13.8V power supply, with lead-acid backup battery for systems working also in case of blackout**
+1. **Very very low energy consumption**: modules usually consume only 10÷15mW; relays module add about 60mW for each relay ON.
+Please compare with other systems!

 ## What are DomBus modules?